arnsteio/uio-carpentry-ring/README.md

 carpentryAtUioSignetRing.stl: File ready for printing.
 Assumes you finger has a 22mm diameter.

 ring.scad: source code.
 Use this if your fingers aren't 22mm in diameter.
-Variables are according to [Thingivere's] (http://thingiverse.com) API.
+Variables are according to [Thingiverse's](http://thingiverse.com) API.

 CarpentryAtUio.png: logo file